-Dwight has coached both baseball and softball competitively ranging from 10u-18u.
+Coach Sanders has coached both baseball and softball competitively ranging from 10u-18u.
 Most recently, he assisted the Pueblo Evolution Athletics and Azteca softball competitive travel teams.
-Dwight has also umpired for the last 8 years, and continues to do so during his summers.
+Dwight has also umpired for the last 8 years and became very well versed in the rules and regulations of softball.

 Coach Sanders can usually be found at the softball field, or on the road recruiting but when he isn’t he enjoys spending time with his family and his dogs.

 Cierra Cosslett, Grand Junction, joins the OJC team as Assistant Coach for Rattler Softball.
 Cosslett started for two years as a Lady Rattler pitcher and outfielder.
 She and her teammates won back to back Region IX championships in 2013 and 2014.

 After earning an Associate of Science degree at OJC, Cosslett went on to study and play softball for Chadron State, where she earned a Bachelor of Science degree in general biology.
 Cosslett earned numerous awards throughout her playing career.